Professor Luciano Beheregaray

 Most of my current projects are in the areas of:

-- ecological genomics: the use of genome-wide information to assess environmental correlates and adaptive potential of biodiversity (i.e. landscape genomics - also known as seascape or riverscape genomics);
+- ecological genomics: the use of genomics to assess environmental correlates and adaptive potential of biodiversity (i.e. landscape genomics - also known as seascape or riverscape genomics);

-- conservation and restoration genomics: the use of genetic and genomic knowledge to preserve threatened species;
+- fisheries and conservation genomics: the use of genomic knowledge to advance the management of fisheres resources and preserve threatened species;

 - comparative phylogeography and speciation: the use of co-distributed datasets to infer population history and diversification;